 So, what’s my simplified credit card advice?

-- If you’re going to get a cash back card, make sure it has no annual fee and earns at least 2% cash back, like the Citi® Double Cash Card, which offers 1% cash back on every purchase, and then an additional 1% cash back when you pay for those purchases; don’t settle for less cash back than that (a vast majority of people do)
+- If you’re going to get a cash back card, make sure it has no annual fee and earns at least 2% cash back, like the Citi Double Cash® Card, which offers 1% cash back on every purchase, and then an additional 1% cash back when you pay for those purchases (in the form of ThankYou points); don’t settle for less cash back than that (a vast majority of people do)

 Anyone have anything else to add?